P0456 Code Explained (Very Small EVAP Leak)

 P0456 means: Evaporative Emission System Leak Detected (Very Small Leak).

-- Check if the gas cap is slightly loose or worn out
+• Check if the gas cap was slightly loose after the last fill-up

-- Inspect EVAP hoses for very small cracks
+• Inspect visible EVAP hoses for tiny cracks or aging rubber

 If your check engine light just came on and you have not read the basics yet, start here: What Does the Check Engine Light Mean?